 The time is at hand for the coming to maturity of both the wheat and the tares.
 Men’s hearts will fail them as they see the shaking of the heavens and the earth.
 Sin and deception will attain unprecedented, monumental proportions.

 Religious people will be brought to despair in our day.
 The remnant whom the Lord has chosen will come to know the Lord Jesus.
 They will keep on growing in strength and the glory of the Lord will flow through them.

-. . . but the people that do know their God shall be strong, and do exploits.
+“Those who do wickedly against the covenant he shall corrupt with flattery; but the people who know their God shall be strong, and carry out great exploits.
 (Daniel 11:32)